 Guy and Skip worked together closely in the years preceding the transition and even in retirement, Skip was still actively invested in the success of Marsden.
 Skip, Guy, and Dick Lubbers had established a new vision for Marsden Building Maintenance, which set a course to expand the company from its roots in janitorial services to become a comprehensive facility services solutions provider.
 The company adopted the name Marsden Services as our national brand and continued to grow exponentially.
 Since 2002, Marsden has completed over 40 acquisitions, expanding our geographic presence and service offerings.
 Marsden Services established a unique operating structure, which provides national scope and local dedication from wholly owned operating companies.
 Combining the strength and efficiency of a national company with the customer investment and personalized service of a local company has become a defining trait of Marsden’s operations.

 Today, over 9,000 Marsden associates serve thousands of clients across the country.
 Marsden operates in 48 states and has over 55 office locations.
-Marsden has expanded our service capabilities from commercial cleaning to hundreds of unique offerings, which are divided into our five service lines: janitorial, security, mechanical, emergency response, and facility management.
+Marsden has expanded our service capabilities from commercial cleaning to hundreds of unique offerings, which are divided into our five service lines: janitorial, security, mechanical, emergency response, and facility services.
 In 2011, Marsden partnered with Woodley Building Maintenance to form the joint venture Tier One Property Services, which is a certified Minority Business Enterprise.

 Marsden has a longstanding involvement in our industry, supporting its growth and development from its infancy during Skip’s early years to the $72 billion dollar sector it is today.
 Across the country, Marden’s leaders, managers, and associates serve on committees and boards of crucial industry associations like the BSCAI, IFMA and BOMA.
 And in 2020, Marsden stepped forward as one of the founding members of the Cleaning Coalition of America (CCA).
 The CCA was established to represent commercial cleaning companies and their employees, advocating on behalf of essential commercial janitorial workers.